 - Session 2: July 30, 11:00-12:30 PM Eastern "Asset-Based Pedagogy Strategies"

 - Session 3: August 6, 11:00-12:30 PM Eastern "Finding your place as an equity-minded educator"

 - Session 4: August 13, 11:00-12:30 PM Eastern "Adopting an Advocacy Mentality"

 Pre-Order your copy and shoot me an email with your receipt attached and I'll add you to the training.
 Can't make all the sessions?
 All sessions will be recorded and emailed to the participants. [email protected]

 Need To Purchase A Bulk Order?

 Order 50+ books for your school/organization and get 5 hours of book study led by Dr. Eakins.
-Offer available to the first 10 groups that orders.
+Offer available to the first 10 groups that orders (you must purchase your order through the Leading Equity Center to get receive the 5 hours of book study).
 Shoot me an email if you want a bulk order [email protected]